Blas López

-Blas Ramon López (born 14 May 1984 in Piribebuy) is a Paraguayan footballer playing for Sport Huancayo.
+Blas Ramón López (born 14 May 1984) is a Paraguayan former professional footballer who played as a midfielder.

 Career

 López started his career in Cerro Corá of Paraguay, then he was signed by Libertad of Paraguay, he disputed the Copa Libertadores 2004.
 He has played in Chile, Ecuador and now in Peru.

-López has played for the Paraguay national football team in the Sudamerican Youth Championships of U-17 and U-20, also the 2001 FIFA U-17 World Championship and the 2003 FIFA World Youth Championship.
+López has played for Paraguay national teams in the under-17 and under-20 South American Youth Championships, also the 2001 FIFA U-17 World Championship and the 2003 FIFA World Youth Championship.

-He currently plays for the Peruvian club Sport Huancayo.
+He spent his last years with Peruvian club Sport Huancayo.